Phone: (225) 926.2291 8470 Goodwood Blvd., Baton Rouge, LA 70806

 You are here

-The Program Director of the church is responsible for coordination and support for Adult Programming within the church and for helping the minister, leadership and staff of the Unitarian Church of Baton Rouge realize the vision and mission of the church.
-Currently, the Program Director is a volunteer staff position.
+The Executive Assistant of the church is responsible for coordination and support for all programming within the church and for helping the minister, leadership and staff of the Unitarian Church of Baton Rouge realize the vision and mission of the church.
+Currently, the Executive Assistant is a volunteer staff position.

 Diana Dorroh holds a PhD in Mathematics from Louisiana State University.
 She is retired from the State of Louisiana, where she worked as an Information Technology consultant and trainer.
 She was twice President of the congregation (1990 and 1991) and was chair of the Building Steering Committee for the building project which was completed in 1999.

-The Outreach Director is volunteer staff and leader of the Outreach Council that has the responsibility of promoting the activities of the church to our community, facilitating events with other churches and social service agencies of the Greater Baton Rouge area, joining the efforts of the Interfaith Federation of Baton Rouge in working toward equity, justice and peace among all our citizens.
+The Outreach Director is volunteer staff and has the responsibility of promoting the activities of the church to our community, facilitating events with other churches and social service agencies of the Greater Baton Rouge area, joining the efforts of the Interfaith Federation of Baton Rouge in working toward equity, justice and peace among all our citizens.
 In addition, the activities of welcoming guests at our worship services and providing a path of membership in our church is directed by this Council.

 Rebecca "Becky" Cureau holds the BA degree in music from Bennett College for Women, the M Mus degree from Northwestern University in Evanston, Illinois, and the Doctor of Arts degree in Humanities from Atlanta University.
 She is Professor of Music Emerita of Southern University, where she taught for thirty-five years on the music faculty and served as chair of the Department of Visual and Performing Arts, earning in that capacity the University’s first Academic Leadership Award.
 A member of the church for more than forty years, she served for seventeen years as volunteer pianist, during which time she and organized and directed the Fellowship's first choir.
 She has served in several leadership capacities, including Membership Chair, President of the Congregation, and Chair of the Fiftieth Anniversary Committee; and has held membership on numerous committees, currently on the Planning, Nominating, and Congregational Care Committees.
 She currently serves as the church’s Historian, and as a delegate to the Interfaith Federation of Greater Baton Rouge.